kovanostra/message-passing-neural-network/ENVIRONMENT_VARIABLES.md

 **USED FOR INFERENCE**

-- The model to load ('RNN' or 'GRU') is defined by :
+- The model to load (only 'RNN' support at this version') is defined by :

 MODEL='RNN'